darshanm17/RedPill-AI-with-Streamlit/README.md

+### RedPill AI with Streamlit
+This repository contains a simple chatbot application built using Streamlit and Google's Gemini API.
+The bot, named "RedPill AI," can interact with users and generate responses based on their queries.
 ## Features
 1. Interactive Chat Interface: The chatbot uses Streamlit to provide a web-based interface for user interaction.
 2. Google Gemini API Integration: Utilizes Google's Generative Model (gemini-pro) to generate intelligent and relevant responses.